 - Upon rate cuts, consider folding a working capital loan into an equipment or other term loan to lock in rates and avoid the variation you typically see in lines of credit.

 - Pursue extended terms with suppliers, such as net 30, 45 or 60 days.
 These carry zero interest charges for timely payments.

 3. Pricing adjustments

 Business owners often focus solely on sales volume dollars as the determinant of business success.
 Although this is a natural reaction as sales drive business growth, only paying attention to sales can lead to margin deterioration, cash flow issues and losses.

-In a competitive or inflationary market, business owners often feel pressured to reduce prices to maintain sales volume.
+In a competitive market, business owners often feel pressured to reduce prices to maintain sales volume.
 In such cases, many owners want to provide discounts or cut prices.
-However, even on a temporary basis, this is rarely the answer.
+However, even temporarily, this is rarely the answer.
 Few companies can generate extremely high (Walmart-like) volumes to justify low pricing.

 Pricing is critically important.
 You need to price your product and services high enough to maintain the operating and net profit margins your firm needs to achieve strategic goals.
 In addition, the higher your profit margin, the more revenue flows through to your bottom line.
 Conversely, the lower your profit margin, the more revenue you need to generate to experience the same impact on the bottom line as certain cost reductions.
 For example, if you have a 10% profit level, a $10,000 increase in sales will produce the same impact as a $1,000 cost reduction on the bottom line.
 However, if your profit margin drops to 4%, you now need to generate $25,000 in revenue to match a $1,000 cost reduction.